RheedWhan/book-recommendation/README.md

 ## Conclusion

-This project successfully builds a reliable book recommendation system using unsupervised learning techniques.
+This project successfully builds a reliable book recommendation system using supervised learning techniques.
 Contributors are encouraged to explore the dataset further and share insights in the comments.